About NEMO

 Reference Configurations and Test Cases

 Several built-in configurations are provided to evaluate the skills and performances of the model.
-They can be used as as first easy set-up and as template for setting up a new configuration.
+They can be used for a first easy set-up and as a template for a new configuration.
 Idealized test cases addressing specific physical processes are also available for download.

 Publications